 - SW12: program-controlled, switched 12 VDC terminals.
 It is often used to power devices such as sensors that require 12 VDC during measurement.
 Voltage on a SW12 terminal will change with data logger supply voltage.
-CRBasic instruction SW12() controls the SW12 terminal.
-See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.com/crbasic/cr6/ 2. - CS I/O port: used to communicate with and often supply power to Campbell Scientific peripheral devices.
+CRBasic instruction SW12 () controls the SW12 terminal.
+See the CRBasic Editor help for detailed instruction information and program examples: https://help.campbellsci.eu/crbasic/cr6/ - CS I/O port: used to communicate with and often supply power to Campbell Scientific peripheral devices.

-Voltage levels at the 12V and switched SW12 terminals, as well as pin 8 on the CS I/O port, are tied closely to the voltage levels of the main power supply.
-Therefore, if 16 VDC is supplied to the POWER IN 12V and Gterminals, the 12V, SW12 terminals, and pin 8 on the CS I/O port will also supply 16 VDC to connected peripherals.
-This could damage any connected peripheral or sensor not designed to handle that voltage.
+Voltage levels at the 12V and switched SW12 terminals, and pin 8 on the CS I/O port, are tied closely to the voltage levels of the main power supply.
+Therefore, if the power received at the POWER IN 12V and G terminals is 16 VDC, the 12V and SW12 terminals and pin 8 on the CS I/O port will supply 16 VDC to a connected peripheral.
+The connected peripheral or sensor may be damaged if it is not designed for that voltage level.

-- C or U terminals: can be set low or high as output terminals.
+- C or U terminals: can be set low or high as output terminals .
 With limited drive capacity, digital output terminals are normally used to operate external relay-driver circuits.
 Drive current varies between terminals.
 See also Digital input/output specifications (p.
-330). - U terminals: can be configured to provide regulated ±2500 mV dc excitation.
+280). - U terminals: can be configured to provide regulated ±2500 mV dc excitation.

 See also Power output specifications (p.
-321).
+271).